spinosaurus777/DA_Temperature_and_Relative_Humidity_for_Apartments_Readings/README.md

 # DA_Temperature_and_Relative_Humidity_for_Apartment_Meditions
 # Description
-Reads, cleans and process relative humidity and temperature data for a set of apartments, and matches the data with meditions from goverment agencies.
+Reads, cleans and process relative humidity and temperature data for a set of apartments, and matches the data with data from goverment agencies.
 Finally, produces graphs for each of them as well as a graph containing all the data.

 This repository does not include the databases nor the sources of them.
 While I would like